-As part of the company's disclosure they revealed that the hackers responsible had been paid $100,000 to delete the data and keep the breach quiet.
-Subsequently, the company were accused of concealing the breach and criticised for failing to notify the individuals affected and regulators.
-In the fallout during 2017, two employees responsible for the 2016 incident response were fired by Khosrowshahi.
+As part of the disclosure the company revealed that the hackers responsible had been paid $100,000 to delete the data and keep the breach quiet.
+Subsequently, the company were accused of concealing the breach and criticised for failing to notify the affected individuals and regulators.
+In the fallout, two employees responsible for the 2016 incident response were fired.

-The company agreed to pay a $148 million settlement for the breach in September 2018 and later that same year, several European data protection agencies imposed fines also related to this breach.
+The company agreed to pay a $148 million settlement in September 2018 and later that same year, several European data protection agencies also imposed fines related to this breach.

 The company entered into a non-prosecution agreement with the Federal Trade Commission (FTC) in July 2022 and officially accepted responsibility for hiding the data breach.
 They also agreed to cooperate in the prosecution of their former chief security officer charged with obstruction of justice for trying to hide the data breach from the FTC.